-- Place the inside face of one of the cabinet sides face down onto the table with one of the short edges against the fence, and cut a 3/4-inch-wide rabbet into the edge of the plywood side.
+- Place the inside face of one of the cabinet sides facedown onto the table with one of the short edges against the fence, and cut a 3/4-inch-wide rabbet along the end of the plywood side.

-- Next, adjust the fence so that the fence is 11 5/8 inches from the nearest side of the blade.
-Rip a dado groove in the center of each cabinet side panel accommodate the center shelf.
-Repeat with the other cabinet side.
+- Adjust the saw fence so it is 11 5/8 inches from the near side of the dado blade.
+Rip a dado groove in the center of each cabinet side panel to accommodate the center shelf.
+Repeat with the other cabinet side piece.